GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 heaptrack target/release/iam_role_without_cloning
 {% endhighlight %}

-Afterwards, heaptrack writes gzipped result files for each profiled binary.

-We can inspect and visualize the results into graphs using `heaptrack_gui`.
+Afterwards, heaptrack writes gzipped result files for each profiled binary and then we can inspect and visualize the results into graphs using `heaptrack_gui`.

 An example usage looks like this:

 {% highlight bash %}
 heaptrack_gui heaptrack.cargo.10397.zst
 heaptrack_gui heaptrack.cargo.8423.zst
 {% endhighlight %}

+In my case, I used the "Summary" and "Allocations" tab to take a look at memory allocations over time and I could see that using `clone()` will roughly double the number of memory allocations during runtime.

 # Conclusion
 TBC